zquestz/omniauth-google-oauth2/README.md

 You can now access the OmniAuth Google OAuth2 URL: `/auth/google_oauth2`

-For more examples please check out `examples/omni_auth.rb`
+For more examples please check out `examples/omni_auth.rb`e

 NOTE: While developing your application, if you change the scope in the initializer you will need to restart your app server.
+Remember that 'email' and 'profile' scopes are required!

 ## Configuration